chenjianjx/java-kindle-to-anki/README.md

 After that you will get a csv file.
 Import it into your Anki application.
 You will see new cards created:
 * the front of a card is a highlight
-* the backend is empty
+* the back is empty